 Rye Brome is an ancient introduction (archaeophyte), bearing seeds mimicking rye grain and hence long associated with arable crops; but it is in decline as with many other arable weeds.
-The extent of this decline has caused its risk status in Great Britain as a whole to be assessed as Vulnerable, albeit in England only treated as Near Threatened.
+The extent of this decline had caused its risk status in Great Britain as a whole to be assessed as Vulnerable, but this has been downgraded to the same position as for England alone, viz.
+Near Threatened.
 In Kent, it was first assessed as scarce for the purposes of this register, based on the number of tetrad records given in Philp (2010).
 However, as subsequent recording has identified many further locations, the species merits no special rarity / scarcity status in the county.